Touma Kamijou | Accelerator | Railgun's Main Cast (Mikoto Misaka)

-- Love Makes You Crazy/Love Makes You Evil: His obsession with Index led him to do incredibly depraved things.
+- Love Makes You Evil: His obsession with Index led him to do incredibly depraved things.

 - More Dakka: Makes his gun turn into dozens of gun barrels, all connected.

 - Reality Warper: His power, Ars Magna, is a spell that creates a simulation of the world inside the mind of the user, linked to the real world.
-Any changes on the mental world are reflected on the real world, so the user can make anything they can imagine become true.
+Any changes in the mental world are reflected in the real world, so the user can make anything they can imagine become true.

 - Reality Warping Is Not a Toy: His fears and doubts come true as well.
 He usually uses acupuncture needles to clear his mind before using Ars Magna.
 This is why he went through the elaborate plan to capture a vampire, he didn't believe he could do it on his own.